yamunasoftware/MySadhana/README.md

 more effective to decipher.

 The navigation bar on the left of the screen is the main point of operation with the app.
-The "New" button creates a new note, the "Enable" button allows you to enable notifications on the app, the "Copy" button copies your login code, the "Exit" button logs you out of your current device, and the "Close" button opens a dialogue for you to fully close your MySadhana account.
+The "New" button creates a new note, the "Copy" button copies your login code, the "Exit" button logs you out of your current device, and the "Close" button opens a dialogue for you to fully close your MySadhana account.

 In the dashboard, you can see a search bar that allows you to search for the things that you want to find in your notes.
 Just type into the search field and press the "Search" button.
 Furthermore,